nicolas-landel/Node/README.md

 # Node

 This project is created in order to discover Node.js

-Launch the server nodemon with the command `nodemon server`
+In the folder "backend", launch the server nodemon with the command `nodemon server`

+# Vue

+In the folder frontend, launch the vue app